 1. Explore and Evaluate: Identify the Vital Few

 Essentialists create the time and space to explore options so they get clear on their goals and can identify the activities/efforts that’ll create the biggest contribution.
 But, they don’t react to most of these options unlike the nonessentialists.
-In the book and our full book summary we explain why it’s vital to “escape” occasionally, play and rest, and how you can explore options more effectively by looking deeply and tightening your selection criteria.
+In our full Essentialism summary, you’ll learn why it’s vital to “escape” occasionally, play and rest, and how you can explore options more effectively by looking deeply and tightening your selection criteria.

 2. Eliminate: Cut Out the Trivialities

 After you’ve distinguished the vital few from the trivial majority, you must cut off the latter from your life.
-In the book / complete summary we elaborate on how to define your “essential intent”, develop the courage and skill to say “no” gracefully, uncommit from unproductive obligations, cut away the nonessentials, and set boundaries to take control of your life.
+Check out the full 11-page summary to learn how you can define your “essential intent”, develop the courage and skill to say “no” gracefully, uncommit from unproductive obligations, cut away the nonessentials, and set boundaries to take control of your life.

 3. Execute: Remove Constraints and Make Execution Effortless

 Non-Essentialists spend their time/effort trying to force their way through execution, while Essentialists invest time/effort to figure out how to do things in the least effortful way.
-In the book / complete 11-page summary, we look at what it means to build in buffers or contingencies, systematically address constraints that hold you back, win big through small steps, use routines/habits to get in flow, and focus on what’s the most crucial right now.
+In our complete Essentialism summary, we look at what it means to build in buffers or contingencies, systematically address constraints that hold you back, win big through small steps, use routines/habits to get in flow, and focus on what’s the most crucial right now.

 Fundamentally, Essentialism isn’t something that you do, but something that you become.
 It’s about thinking, acting and living in a way that allows you to have the greatest possible contribution and fulfilment, so you live a meaningful life without regret.
 As Essentialism becomes an integral part of who you are, you’ll become more astute about what you put on your to-do list, and find it more effortless to achieve results as you remove constraints and install systems to reduce friction.
 And, with greater clarity, purpose and presence, you’ll find much more joy in life and living.